andy5211d/DR2TVOverlay/ReadMe.md

 Synchro events only 9 and 11 judges are supported.

 # To Do
 Improve the above instructions!

+Figure out why the Hotkeys do not start in a known state!
+Sometimes the settings are not what the 'Hotkeys' status dock show on first run!
+User needs to toggle each a few times to 'synch'.

 Configure a useful remote control capability for OBS-Studio.
-Several apps are available such as UPDeck, OBS Blade and Touch Portal, all for iPhone and I guess for other portable devices.
+Several apps are available such as UPDeck, OBS Blade and Touch Portal, all for iPhone and I guess for other portable devices as well.
 Not used either for an event, yet, and would require a WiFi connection, something not generally used for a Diverecorder set-up!

 Generate 'deductions' Hotkeys with associated descriptive text.
 In this version of DR2TVOverlay the display of the reason for the deduction cannot be automated.
 The necessary data is not available in DR2Video to automatically trigger a deductions overlay/description.

-Use the UDP data stream from Diverecorder, rather than the current text 'file update' methodology, to provide the information needed for the overlays.
+Use the UDP data stream from Diverecorder to provide the information needed for the overlays.
+This would replace the current 'file update' methodology and associated code loops and consequential screen update delays.
+Work in progress...

 Make the main overlay dynamic in its length so as to remove the 'white space' when events have few judges.

+Hotkey F3 seems unnecessary in my limited experience of running events.
+However a 'Re-display' option would be useful.
+F3 may get re-purposed...

+A few times OBS has halted with what seems to be a problem with file access.
+This then crashes DR2Video which cannot be recovered without a re-start.
+It has been noticed that forcing a file close on OBS seems to recover the situation, a Hotkey to do this maybe a temporary solution, until the reason is found.
+Seems to be related to an 'empty' data file as Lua cannot handle a 'Nul' field, but not yet fully understood why that type of file is generated by DR2Video.